 The first step of the design was to calculate the dimensions for every element.
 In particular, the helix should be the same diameter throughout its length, and therefore the length of the arms forming the helix is important.
 Eq.
 1 shows the formula for this length, l, where r is the radius and h is the height of the helix.
 The antenna guide instructed to make the long loop’s height 560 mm and the shorter loop 512 mm.
 In addition, both loops had a diameter of 355.6 mm.
 By using this formula, we calculated the lengths of each loops and made adjustments to allow the use of 90° elbows instead of bending one long piece of copper tubing to make each loop.

 Next, the appropriate holes for the self tapping screws in the ends of the top horizontal sections were drilled.
-The coaxial cable was fed through the hole into the mast and then out of the top threading it through the hole in the center of the perforated circuit board we cut to fit inside the PVC pipe, shown in Fig. 3.
+The coaxial cable was fed through the hole into the mast and then out of the top threading it through the hole in the center of the perforated circuit board we cut to fit inside the PVC pipe, shown here.

 The lower two horizontal sections were mounted in the mast and centrally positioned.
 The four longest cuts of copper tube were carefully bent anticlockwise, and copper elbows were placed on the top and bottom horizontal tubes.
 The bent sections were positioned on the elbows to form the helix.
 Final soldering into place was done using a gas torch and an end cap was placed on top for weatherproofing .